Admiral1428/raster-engine/README.md

 <video src="https://github.com/user-attachments/assets/b6489036-77bf-479e-9bb4-740966cafb05" width="1200" height="900" controls></video>
 <br>

-To introduce dynamic behavior into the map, a boat object was created with a `move` method that performs translaation along the z-axis.
-Similar to the camera movement system, the boat was assigned a fixed speed value, which was multiplied by the frame's detla time to compute the translation disatnce - ensuring consistent movement speed regardless of framerate.
+To introduce dynamic behavior into the map, a boat object was created with a `move` method that performs translation along the z-axis.
+Similar to the camera movement system, the boat was assigned a fixed speed value, which was multiplied by the frame's delta time to compute the translation distance - ensuring consistent movement speed regardless of framerate.

 <br>
 <video src="https://github.com/user-attachments/assets/0de527e5-ab02-4951-b638-21b2f3653ded" width="1200" height="900" controls></video>
 <br>

-The most ambitious geometry in the map was an *Airplane* object, constructed using a combination of rectangular prisms, triangles, quadrilaterals, pyrmaids, and a new class for an octogonal prism (used to approximate a cylinder).
+The most ambitious geometry in the map was an *Airplane* object, constructed using a combination of rectangular prisms, triangles, quadrilaterals, pyramids, and a new class for an octagonal prism (used to approximate a cylinder).
 The following screenshot shows the underlying triangular mesh on the left, the final geometry on the right (including texture mapping, which is described later), and the source code used to build up this shape.

 <br>